 This is an actual and specific type of phobia known as chronophobia.
 It is defined as the persistent and often irrational fear of the future or the fear of passing time.

-Chronophobia affects different people differently and it oftentimes has a role to play in the relenting attitude towards goal setting.
+Chronophobia affects different people differently and it oftentimes has a role to play in the relenting attitude toward goal setting.

 In this context, I would associate this to fear of the unknown which is known as xenophobia which comes in many guises.